Bemzy6618/Assignment2_Requirements/README.md

 - **Outcome**:
   - A comprehensive bias analysis report is generated automatically, enabling developers to identify and correct imbalances in the training data.

+### Additional Requirement 3: Developer Dashboard for Data Quality
+As a developer, I want the system to display a dashboard showing each training entry’s question, answer, classification status, and bias score to be able to verify data quality immediately.